TaskArc RPA Documentation

 2. Write Logic

-The IDE pre-imports everything you need from bot.
-Copy this code:
+The IDE pre-imports everything from bot.
+Copy this code into main.py:

 from bot import *